lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Why the Nise Formation

-The Nise Formation sits stratigraphically above most of the producing Jurassic fields on the eastern Vøring Margin — Halten Terrace, Nordland Ridge — and is penetrated by a large share of ongoing exploration in the area, yet it has had little dedicated characterization of its own.
+The Nise Formation sits stratigraphically above most of the producing Jurassic fields on the eastern Vøring Margin — Halten Terrace, Nordland Ridge (Norwegian Sea) — and is penetrated by a large share of ongoing exploration in the area, yet it has had little dedicated characterization of its own.
-It also carries a regulatory dimension: wells passing through the Nise in hydrocarbon zones need effective plugging and abandonment to prevent gas migration into the well-casing annulus, so its flow behavior matters beyond exploration upside alone.
+Additionally, it carries a regulatory dimension: wells passing through the Nise in hydrocarbon zones need effective plugging and abandonment to prevent gas migration into the well-casing annulus.
+Hence its flow behavior matters beyond exploration upside alone.

 ![Structural map of the study area](figures/fig01_structural_map.png)